 As set forth in the enclosed proxy card, shareholders may vote "FOR" or "WITHHOLD" their vote for each director nominee.
-In accordance with the Board's Majority Voting Policy, if any director nominee receives a number of votes "WITHHELD" from his or her election that is equal to or greater than votes "FOR" such election, such nominee will submit his or her offer of resignation to the lead director or Chair of the Board.
+In accordance with the Board's Majority Voting Policy, if any director nominee receives a number of votes "WITHHELD" from his or her election that is equal to or greater than votes "FOR" such election, such nominee will, immediately following the Meeting, submit his or her offer of resignation to the lead director or Chair of the Board.
 The Corporate Governance and Compensation Committee will review such resignation offer and make a recommendation to the Board of whether or not to accept such resignation.
-The Corporate Governance and Compensation Committee is expected to accept such resignation offer to the Board, and the Board is expected to accept such recommendation and resignation offer, except in situations where exceptional circumstances would warrant the director nominee continuing to serve on the Board.
-The director nominee will not participate in any deliberations of the Corporate Governance and Compensation Offer.
+The Corporate Governance and Compensation Committee is expected to recommend acceptance of the resignation offer to the Board, and the Board is expected to accept such recommendation and resignation offer, except in situations where exceptional circumstances would warrant the director nominee continuing to serve on the Board.
+The director nominee will not participate in any deliberations of the Corporate Governance and Compensation Committee or the Board with respect to his or her resignation offer.
 Within 90 days of receiving the resignation offer, the Board will make a decision and the Company will issue a press release announcing whether they have accepted or rejected the director nominee's resignation, a copy of which will be provided to the TSX.
 The resignation will be effective when accepted by the Board.
 The Majority Voting Policy does not apply to contested elections in which the number of director nominees for election is greater than the number of director positions on the Board.